Setting the Stage for the Net-Zero Campus

 Higher Education

 With the goal of achieving net-zero carbon emissions by its 300th anniversary in 2046, Princeton University is overhauling how energy is supplied to every building on its campus, while mobilizing to meet ambitious targets around alternative commuting, water use reduction, and responsible design and development.
-To help meet these commitments, ZGF is working with the University on four important infrastructure projects that are integral to its sustainability goals.
+To help meet these commitments, ZGF worked with the University on four important infrastructure projects that are integral to its sustainability goals.

 Phasing Out Natural Gas, Investing in Geo-Exchange

 TIGER: The wild cat serves not only as Princeton’s emblematic mascot but also the acronym of its two new central energy facilities.
-Located in Princeton’s Stadium and Meadows neighborhoods respectively, TIGER and TIGER CUB (TIGER stands for thermally integrated geo-exchange resource; CUB stands for central utility building) will house the heat pumps and electrical equipment needed for the campus’s new geo-exchange systems.
+Located in Princeton’s Stadium and Meadows neighborhoods respectively, TIGER and CUB (TIGER stands for thermally integrated geo-exchange resource; CUB stands for central utility building) house the heat pumps and electrical equipment needed for the campus’s new geo-exchange systems.
 Geo-exchange is the highly efficient process of taking heat out of buildings in the summer, storing it underground, and retrieving that stored heat to warm buildings in the winter.

-The TIGER and TIGER CUB will connect to two fields in their respective neighborhoods with more than 1,200 cumulative bores, some up to 850-feet deep, which act as thermal batteries to store seasonal heat far below ground.
-Two new thermal energy storage (TES) tanks will adjoin each facility, storing a ready supply of water to heat and cool campus on a daily basis.
-In combination with on-site and off-site solar PV power generation, these integrated systems will support Princeton’s transition away from fossil fuel combustion and will be used by the campus for the next 100 years.
-By harvesting and storing heat instead of rejecting it via cooling towers, Princeton’s new systems will dramatically reduce potable water use as well.
+The TIGER and CUB connect to two fields in their respective neighborhoods with more than 1,200 cumulative bores, some up to 850-feet deep, which act as thermal batteries to store seasonal heat far below ground.
+Two new thermal energy storage (TES) tanks adjoin each facility, storing a ready supply of water to heat and cool campus on a daily basis.
+In combination with on-site and off-site solar PV power generation, these integrated systems support Princeton’s transition away from fossil fuel combustion and will be used by the campus for the next 100 years.
+By harvesting and storing heat instead of rejecting it via cooling towers, Princeton’s new systems dramatically reduce potable water use as well.

 Location